How many accounts reached a specific goal?

 What are goals?

-Goals are those actions that reflect the fact that an account reached certain stages of your app.
+Goals are those actions that reflect the fact that an account has reached certain milestones within your app.
 They happen only once after creating an account, whether the event takes place during the selected period or not.

 Nota bene: for the accounts created before the date when the processing of the onboarding module started, we cannot say whether they reached those goals or not.